HazeCCS/Snusdex/README.md

 #### Network Monitor (`NetworkMonitor.swift`)
 - Uses Apple's `NWPathMonitor` to observe connectivity in real time via a `DispatchQueue`
 - Published as `@Published var isConnected` — ContentView reacts instantly when the connection drops or returns
-- When offline: the WebView is replaced by a fully native SwiftUI offline screen with a `wifi.slash` icon and a retry button
+- When offline: the WebView is replaced by a fully native SwiftUI offline screen
 - When back online: the WebView reloads automatically

 #### Widget Extension (`SDXWidget`)